mintajur/WebTech/README.md

 # WebTech
 This repository will have a "Clinic Management System".
-HTML, CSS, JAVASCRIPT, and PHP have been used to develop the system.
+HTML, CSS, JAVASCRIPT, jQuery, and PHP have been used to develop the system.